al-swe/al-swe/README.md

 ## Hi there, I'm Alan!

 I'm a Fullstack Developer in training, currently enrolled in a .NET full stack development course at Lexicon.
-I have a passion for web development and have been honing my skills with HTML, CSS, JavaScript, and React through numerous projects.
+I have a passion for web development and have been honing my skills with HTML, CSS, JavaScript, React and Next through numerous projects.

 ### 👨‍💻 About Me